Scream 4 (soundtrack): Reception

 Both the soundtrack and the film's score received mixed critical reactions.
-Gotham News commented that "This new album attempts to retain the style of the old, while speaking to the present content-diluted market.
+Gotham News commented that: "This new album attempts to retain the style of the old, while speaking to the present content-diluted market.
 It has some success, but no cigar."
 Shadowlocked criticized the soundtrack's overly light tone, saying that "There's little here that I would have picked for a horror movie."
 James Christopher Monger, in his review for AllMusic, commented that the up-and-coming indie rock and pop songs resulted in a "hodgepodge of moods and styles that never quite clicks, but dutifully echoes the formless post-MP3 musical culture of 2011", giving two-and-a-half to the album.

-Filmtracks.com summarised that "Despite the memorable history Beltrami has afforded the franchise musically, Scream 4 is a substantially disappointing continuation of the narrative.
+Filmtracks.com summarised that: "Despite the memorable history Beltrami has afforded the franchise musically, Scream 4 is a substantially disappointing continuation of the narrative.
 He and four assistant composers handle the 2011 entry from a purely functional stance, tackling individual scenes with stylistic remnants of the previous scores while accomplishing absolutely nothing new."
-In contrast, the music review site Sountrackgeek gave the score a highly favorable review: "It is possibly the best score in the Scream series, because it is so incredibly forceful.
+In contrast, the music review site Sountrackgeek gave the score a highly favorable review, saying: "It is possibly the best score in the Scream series, because it is so incredibly forceful.
 It wants to be full of action and chills and it is.
 It's not the scariest of scores, but Scream has never been about the moody scares, but rather the surprise scare and crazy fight/chase scenes.
 It succeeds and I had a blast listening to this from start to finish."